jgstew/jgstew.github.io/_posts/2016-11-14-Create-BigFix-Content-to-Install-Windows-Software-From-Scratch.md

     exists keys whose(exists values "DisplayName" whose(it as string starts with "Microsoft Visual Studio Code") of it AND exists values "DisplayVersion" whose(it as string as version < "1.7.1" as version) of it) of keys "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall" of (x64 registries; x32 registries)

-This relevance will only be applicable (TRUE) on machines that already have Visual Studio Code installed, but it is an older version.
+This relevance will only be applicable (TRUE) on machines that already have Visual Studio Code installed, but only if it is an older version.

 ## Step 10: Final touches